Mega Man (1990 video game): Reception

 Video-game critics gave Mega Man a negative reception; many called it one of the worst PC games of all time.
 PC Gamer listed the game on its list of the worst-ever PC ports, calling it a "monstrous conversion" and a "terrible port".
 The game also appeared on USGamer's list of the worst games on the Internet Archive, calling the level designs "uninspired" and the lack of music "the worst part".
 1UP.com's Nadia Oxford listed it as one of the worst games in the Mega Man franchise.
 Jeremy Parish of Polygon ranked it as the worst game in the main series, calling it "a half-baked, unbalanced, hideous-looking game".
 Christian Nutt and Justin Speer for GameSpot called the game's controls and graphics "abysmal".

 Neil Foster of Hardcore Gaming 101 gave the game a negative review; while he found the addition of Enhanced Graphics Adapter visuals to be a plus, he found the graphics overall to be lacking in imagination when compared to the NES Mega Man games.
 He also panned the gameplay, which he called "dull" and "cheap", and said the level design makes it "drag", and that "everything hits too hard and there’s little mercy invincibility in-between", leading to quick deaths.
 Foster added the game's enemies are too short to shoot and that narrow passages with low ceilings make jumping difficult.
 Foster also panned the controls, saying they make the game more difficult than it needs to be and noted some of the game's art assets were stolen and used in Duke Nukem.
 In his book "The Untold History of Japanese Game Developers", John Szczepaniak was less negative towards the game, considering it to be not as bad as fans of the series say it is.

 Sequel

 Stephen Rozner and his brother William Rozer developed a sequel titled Mega Man 3: The Robots Are Revolting, which was released in 1992 on DOS.
 The game began as an unrelated game called Eco Man and featured a character wearing a hazmat suit exploring polluted land.
 Hi-Tech Expressions, however, said it would only be published if it was reskinned into a Mega Man game to appeal to more buyers, leaving the game with its environmental theme.
-Th sequel was titled Mega Man 3 rather than Mega Man 2 because one of the game's Robot Masters resembles Spark Man on the box art.
+The sequel was titled Mega Man 3 rather than Mega Man 2 because one of the game's Robot Masters resembles Spark Man on the box art.